 Which one is the best beach in Gdansk?

-Gdansk is situated on the Baltic coast so when you’re here you should take the opportunity to see the sea.
+Gdansk is situated on the Baltic coast so when you’re here you should take the opportunity to see the beach and the sea.
 Go swimming, sunbathing, watching the sunset or just have a walk on the beach.
-All that for free – there are no entry fees to enter any of the beaches.
+All that for free – there are no entry fees to enter any of Gdansk beaches.
 It’s impossible to tell which beach in Gdansk is the best.
 There are several places you can choose from and each of them has its advantages.
 Here you can find some tips that will help you decide which beach you should go to.
 Let’s find the best beach in Gdansk for you.

 What are the rules on the beach in Poland?